sumandeb003/Ariane_Trojans_for_Pyverilog/README.md

 # Notes:

-1. `blocking.v` and `vectoradd.v` are the original trojan-free Verilog designs taken from the `verilogcode` directory of https://github.com/PyHDI/Pyverilog
+1. `blocking.v` and `vectoradd.v` are the original trojan-free Verilog designs taken from the `verilogcode` directory of [Pyverilog repository](https://github.com/PyHDI/Pyverilog)

 2. `blocking_TP1.v` contains the trojan TP1